 Current status of WRC-19 AIs under IWG-3 and discussion of draft proposals

-Agenda Item 1.2: George John, Spire, briefly reintroduced document IWG-3/061 that proposes edits to the NTIA draft to primarily increase the enforcement date of the maximum e.i.r.p. transmission from earth stations in the MSS.
+Agenda Item 1.2: George John, Spire, briefly reintroduced document IWG-3/061 that proposes edits to the NTIA draft proposal to primarily postpone the in force date of the maximum e.i.r.p. transmission from earth stations in the MSS.
 Mr. John indicated the edits also amended the frequency range to allow for 30 kHz of spectrum for telecommand operations without the proposed e.i.r.p. limits.
-Although there were no comments on this document it was noted that there could be some changes neede as a result of CPM preparations, and so it was requested and agreed to hold this document in abeyance until our next meeting.
+Although there were no comments on this document it was noted that there could be some changes needed as a result of CPM preparations, and so it was requested and agreed to hold this document in abeyance until our next meeting.

 Agenda Item 1.3: Mr. Charles Rush, GSA, provided a detailed introduction of document IWG-3/066 that included proposed changes to the NTIA proposal on this issue to address a number of concerns with the proposal that were identified at the last meeting.
 The primary concern was that the studies to upgrade the meteorological-satellite and earth exploration-satellite services do not appear to have considered the impact on the current and future use and development of the fixed and mobile allocations in co-frequency and adjacent frequency bands.
 Mr. Rush indicated this was a fundamental component of Resolution 766 (WRC-15).
 There were other points raised as well to explain the rationale for other proposed changes.
 Given that the document was only made available a day earlier, it was agreed to table the document for now to allow time for participants to properly consider it.